RareSkills/blog/twap-uniswap-v2/twap-uniswap-v2.md

 $$\text{RecentWindow}=\text{price0CumulativeLast}-\text{UpToTime3}$$

 If we snapshot the price at the end of $T_3$, we get the value `UpToTime3`.
-If we wait until $T_6$ finishes, then we do `price0Cumulativelast - UpToTime3then` we will get the cumulative prices of only the recent window.
+If we wait until $T_6$ finishes, then we do `price0Cumulativelast - UpToTime3` then we will get the cumulative prices of only the recent window.
 If we divide that by the duration of the RecentWindow $(T_4 + T_5 + T_6)$, then we get the TWAP price of the recent window.

 Graphically, this is what is what we are doing with the price accumulator.